Connect with us

 A change to your ceilings, walls, or flooring could reveal that you have water damage.
 You may not look at them with care every day or notice any slow changes.

 Water in ceilings and walls could be visible.
-Yet, bubbling or peeling paint are the early warning signs.
+Yet, bubbling or peeling paint is the early warning sign.

 Also, you’ll want to look for swollen or bloating walls.
 In a more severe case, the ceiling or wall might feel spongy.

 Wet flooring is another structural element in a home that could go unnoticed.
-If you don’t use some rooms often, you might not notice a damp corner.
+You might not notice a damp corner if you don’t use some rooms often.

 Add this to your list of maintenance tasks.
 You don’t want to miss out on an early sign and discover peeling tile or a wet patch of carpeting.

-The carpeting could feel spongy, soggy, or wet to the touch.
-The grout in ceramic tile could crack or show signs of mold.
+The carpeting could feel spongy, soggy, or wet to the touch, and the grout in ceramic tile could crack or show signs of mold.

-Linoleum and vinyl tiling will begin to crack and peel if they get wet.
-Laminate or wood floors will buckle or warp if they are wet.
+If they get wet, linoleum and vinyl tiling will begin to crack and peel, and laminate or wood floors will buckle or warp.

 2. Mold or Visible Stains

 Mold and stains are signs of water damage.
-Stains will develop if there is a consistent and slow leak.
-Mold appears if the areas are damp often.
+Stains will develop if there is a consistent and slow leak, and mold will appear if the areas are damp often.

-Water stains tend to be a yellowish-brown shade.
-The stain will expand in an irregular manner from the primary source of the leak.
+Water stains tend to be yellowish-brown.
+They expand irregularly from the primary source of the leak.

 You might find this stain in bathrooms, laundry rooms, or basements where there’s a lot of water usage.

-The water stains will form as that area goes through a repeated cycle of getting wet, dry, and wet again.
+Water stains will form as the area repeatedly gets wet, dry, and wet again.

 Mold is a type of airborne fungus that grows well in a persistent source of moisture.
 Wood, ceilings, and drywall are materials in your home that could hold mold if the area remains damp for a long time.